Bedrooms 3, Sleeps 6

-Additionally, one of the local bars (Cafe de la Pente) puts on live entertainment during the summer months (stage in the garden).
+Additionally, one of the local bars (Cafe de la Pente) puts on live entertainment during the summer months (usually staged in the garden).
 There is also some entertainment put on by the local Mairie in the walled garden behind the Tourist Information Office.

 The lawned garden is about one-quarter acre and is bordered by a variety of shrubs.
 Within the lawn there are 5 fruit trees (apples, pears, plum).
 Guests are welcome to use the fruit.